 By contrast, TD Ameritrade has a far more robust investor education infrastructure than the typical discount brokerage.
 Its education vertical includes extensive research and content resources, such as:

-The Verdict: Should You Invest With M1 Finance or TD Ameritrade?
+The Verdict: Should You Invest With M1 or TD?

 M1 Finance is a better choice if: